Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Problem statement and MPC formulation

 where $x(k)\in\R^{n}$, $u(k)\in\R^{m}$, $y(k) \in \R^{p}$ and $d(k)\in\R^{n_d}$ are the state, input, measured output and disturbance of the plant at sample time $k$, respectively.
-In our subsequent developments, $f_p$ and $g_p$ are only required to be continuous at all equilibrium points.
-Moreover, without loss of generality, we assume that $g_p(0,0)=0$, and that the origin is an equilibrium point, i.e., $f_p(0,0,0)=0$.
+The state~$x(k)$ is not required to be measurable.
+In the subsequent developments, $f_p$ and $g_p$ are only required to be continuous at all equilibrium points.
+Moreover, without loss of generality, it is assumed that $g_p(0,0)=0$, and that the origin is an equilibrium point, i.e., $f_p(0,0,0)=0$.

 The control objective is to make~$y(k)$ track a piecewise constant reference~$y_r(k)\in\R^p$ while satisfying the system constraints

 where $\mathcal{Z}\subseteq \R^{n+m}$ is a non-empty, closed and convex set that contains the origin in its interior.